 As indicated on the workshop application form, participants are expected to do several things in advance of the workshop on Teaching Hydrogeology, Soils, and Low-T Geochemisty in the 21st Century.
 Here's a list of those preparatory activities and their deadlines.

 By March 5, 2013:

-- The deadline for the following has passed, and we are not accepting additional applications.
-If you are interested in being part of the collections review team (with travel stipend), please fill out the review team application form.
+- If you are interested in being part of the collections review team (with travel stipend), please fill out the review team application form.
 You can find details about the review team job and travel stipend on the application form.
 Those selected for the review team must arrive in Albuquerque on Monday, June 3 (the "Review Camp" will take place on Tuesday, June 4).
 We will notify applicants by March 10.

 By March 15, 2013:

 - We offer small travel stipends to participants from institutions that are unable to cover costs.
 If you are part of the review team (which already receives travel stipends), need-based stipends are limited to the cost of workshop registration.
 If you are not part of the review team, need-based stipends cover the workshop registration plus $450 toward travel.
 Application deadline is March 15.

 - Confirm your registration for the workshop and pay the registration fee.
 Note that all accepted applicants must register and that the registration form is not the same form as the application form that you have already filled out.